zumasys/docs/site/rover/release-notes/web/1-8-0/README.md

   - Error/ Success messages are no longer duplicated/layered
 - **Scan**
   - Start Job page correctly supports logging into a new job
+- **Invoice**
+  - The Invoices page has been removed.
+Please navigate to the POS to access invoices.

 <PageFooter />